-Clinicians are the persons charged with monitoring retaliation at HRC.
-It was noted that HRC employs multiple measures, such as housing unit changes or transfer for resident victims or abusers, removal of alleged staff or resident abusers from contact with victims, and emotional support services for residents or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.
-Monitoring at the facility will continue for at least 90 days following a report of sexual abuse.
+It was noted that BSC employs multiple measures, such as housing unit changes or transfers for resident victims or abusers, removal of alleged staff or resident abusers from contact with victims, and emotional support services for residents or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.
+Monitoring at the facility will continue for at least 90 days following an allegation of sexual abuse or sexual harassment.
 Items that will be monitored include any resident disciplinary reports, housing or programming changes, negative performance reviews, and reassignments of staff.
 The OCFS Home Office must conduct periodic status checks on the resident.
-It was also noted, the agency's obligation to monitor must terminate should the Justice Center of New York deem the allegation Unfounded.
+It was also noted, the agency's obligation to monitor must terminate should the Justice Center of New York deem the allegation Unfounded following an investigation.

-An interview with a Clinician indicated she serves as a retaliation monitor at the facility.
+An interview with a Youth Counselor II indicated she serves as a retaliation monitor at the facility.
 She was educated on the signs of retaliation when interviewed and seemed sincere about monitoring retaliation at the facility.
-She stated the agency would expect that actions would be taken immediately to ensure the resident or staff member was safe.
+She stated the agency would expect that actions would be taken immediately to ensure the resident was safe.
 It is the expectation of the agency that the resident would be monitored for at least 90 days or until the resident's release from the facility.
 She stated she would monitor a resident by completing status checks for at least 90 days per policy.
-These status checks are made on a weekly basis during therapy sessions in addition to reviewing documentation such as resident disciplinary reports, housing or programming changes, negative performance reviews, and reassignments of staff.
+These status checks are made on a weekly basis during check ins with the resident and/or by reviewing documentation such as resident disciplinary reports, housing or programming changes, and discipline reports.
+She stated if the need would arise, she would continue to complete status checks on the resident for the length of his stay at the facility, which may exceed the 90-day requirement noted in OCFS Policy 3247.01.